search ]

 Solution:

-• Ensure your image is in a supported format (JPEG, PNG, GIF, WebP).
+• Ensure your image is in a supported format (JPEG, PNG, GIF, WebP, or AVIF).

 • Resize large images to reduce their dimensions and file size before uploading.
 You can use tools like Canva or TinyJPG for this.

-• For WebP uploads, ensure your server and WordPress version support this format or use a plugin like WebP Express.
+• For WebP uploads, ensure your server and WordPress version support this format or use the Modern Image Formats plugin (maintained by the WordPress Performance Team).

 File permission issues can prevent WordPress from reading or writing files.
 This often leads to errors when uploading images or viewing them on your site.